 Crypto mining tax in Canada

-Cryptocurrency mining is the process of creating new coins and verifying transactions on a blockchain that requires significant computing resources.
-In Canada, mining can be considered a hobby or a commercial activity, depending on the scale and organisation of the process.
+What is Cryptocurrency Mining? | Mining a cryptocurrency is the process of creating new coins and confirming transactions recorded on a blockchain, requiring significant computing capacity.
+In Canada, mining can be considered either a hobby or a business, depending on the scale and organization of the process. |

-If cryptocurrency mining is carried out on a professional basis with the intention of making a profit, it is classified as a business.
-Income from such activities is taxed as business income.
-This means that all income must be declared and expenses directly related to cryptocurrency mining can be deducted from the taxable base.
+Taxation of Mining as a Business | If conducted professionally with the aim of making a profit, mining is classified as a business.
+Income from such activities is taxed as business income, meaning all income must be declared, and expenses directly related to cryptocurrency mining can be deducted from the taxable base. |

-If mining is not commercial in nature, the income from such activities may be considered incidental and the tax liability will be different.
-However, even if cryptocurrency mining is considered a hobby, the cryptocurrencies obtained may still be taxable when sold or used.
+Mining as a Hobby | If mining is not commercial, income from such activities may be considered incidental, with different tax liabilities.
+However, even if considered a hobby, cryptocurrencies obtained may be taxable upon sale or use. |

 Corporate income tax in Canada